Exile (Star Trek: Enterprise): Reception

 "Exile" was first aired in the United States on the UPN network on October 15, 2003, and was the first time the show was broadcast in High Definition.
 It received a 2.3/4 percentage share among all adults, including 4 percent of all adults watching television at the time of the broadcast.
 This was the lowest ratings the show had received so far during season three and blame was placed against the episode going up against coverage of the Major League Baseball play-off games.
 The episode which followed "Exile" during the following week was a repeat of the season premiere, "The Xindi".
 It was aired in order to avoid putting new episodes up against a game of the 2003 Baseball World Series on the Fox Network.
 That re-run received a 2.6 rating, which was higher than "Exile" from a week earlier.

 Michelle Erica Green reviewed "Exile" for TrekNation, and found that it reminded her of the Voyager episode "Alter Ego" where a lonely alien contacts Tuvok whilst pretending to be a character on the holodeck.
 She also thought that Tarquin in particular was reminiscent of Flint from The Original Series episode "Requiem for Methuselah" due to the long life span of the character.
 She said that Tarquin's castle reminded her of a Disney Castle while other elements such as his communications device, were similar to something out of The Lord of the Rings.
 Jamahl Epsicokhan, at his website Jammer's Reviews, said that "Exile" was a well rounded episode but thought that it did not "venture as far as it could've and perhaps should've".
-He described the scene where Trip has problems with the shuttlecraft as a "irrelevant but nevertheless great scene that's kind of brilliant in a Three Stooges kind of way".
+He described the scene where Trip has problems with the shuttle as a "irrelevant but nevertheless great scene that's kind of brilliant in a Three Stooges kind of way".
 He gave the episode a score of three out of four.